-Supervision, Coaching and Reflective Practice in Autism Services
+Supervision, Coaching and Reflective Practice in Adult Autism Services

-Supervision in adult autism services is not just a workforce requirement; it is a quality and safeguarding mechanism.
-Where supervision is weak or task-focused, inconsistency and risk increase.
+Supervision in adult autism services is not just a workforce requirement; it is a quality, safeguarding and practice assurance mechanism.
+Where supervision is weak, irregular or overly task-focused, inconsistency increases and risks can go unrecognised.
+Strong supervision helps staff reflect, learn and respond to autistic adults with confidence, consistency and respect.

 The role of supervision in autism services